dvcrn/ajom/README.md

 # ajom

-A leiningen template for atom plugins in clojurescript
+A leiningen template for atom plugins in clojurescript with code live-reload

 ## Usage